Fall Course Information

 When and how will I enroll in courses?

-Based on the information you provide on your Student Advising Profile (SAP), which you will complete in May via your "Cornell To Do List," Engineering Advising will enroll you in your Engineering Seminar and, if deemed required, Chemistry 2090: Engineering General Chemistry.
-You will pre-enroll in most of your remaining first semester courses online in July.
-Detailed instructions for selecting and enrolling in your courses will be provided to you prior to July.
+Based on the information you provide on your Student Advising Profile (SAP), which you will complete in May, Engineering Advising will enroll you in your Engineering Seminar (ENGRG 1050) and, if deemed required, Engineering General Chemistry I (CHEM 2090).
+You will pre-enroll in your remaining first semester courses.

-Additionally, in consultation with your faculty advisor, with whom you will meet during the August Orientation, you will have the opportunity to finalize and/or change your course schedule during the first week or so of classes.
+Additionally, in consultation with your faculty advisor, with whom you will meet during the August Orientation, you will have the opportunity to finalize and/or change your course schedule during the first week of fall classes.
 Such revisions occur during the Add/Drop period in August.
 You will learn more about making changes to your schedule during Orientation.
-Please note: Student Center does not permit students to make changes to their course schedule after the pre-enrollment periods ends in late July and before Add/Drop begins in late August.
+Please note: Student Center does not permit students to make changes to their course schedule after the pre-enrollment periods ends on July 16th and before Add/Drop begins in late August.

 Is it possible to enroll in additional courses?

 Yes.
-Most first-year students find that the courses noted above make for a comfortable first-semester schedule; however, in consultation with your faculty advisor, you may add other courses to your schedule during Add/Drop in August.
+However, most first-year students find that the courses noted above make for a comfortable first-semester schedule with a manageable workload.
+We highly encourage first-year students to ease into their first semester and not take on too much as they also prepare to acclimate to campus.
+In consultation with your faculty advisor, you may add other courses to your schedule during Add/Drop in August, if appropriate.
 Further details about the curriculum and course offerings can be found in the Courses of Study and the Engineering Undergraduate Handbook.
-The current editions of both of these publications will be posted as soon as they are available in August.
+The latest 2021-2022 editions of both of these publications will be posted as soon as they are available in August.

 Which Math course should I take?